canonical/kafka-k8s-operator/docs/tutorial/environment.md

-(tutorial-2-set-up-the-environment)=
+(tutorial-environment)=
 # 2. Set up the environment

-This is part of the [Charmed Apache Kafka Tutorial](/).
+This is part of the [Charmed Apache Kafka Tutorial](index.md).
 Please refer to this page for more information and an overview of the content.

 ## Setup the environment